themisir/themisir.com/content/posts/designing-programming-language.md

 var age: int = 23; // explicit type declaration
 ```

-As you can see it'll be possible to declare variables both implictly or explicitly typed.
+As you can see it'll be possible to declare variables both implicitly or explicitly typed.
 When implicitly typed, compiler will try to figure out type for the variable from the given context.
 But if compiler couldn't figure out for some reason, it might throw a compile time error and force user to explicitly type the variable.

 Also I want to add shorter version for implicit type variable declarations using `:=` operator like Golang.